Brain Tumors: The Basics

 Author: OncoLink Team

-Brain tumors (can also be called brain cancer) are caused by cells in the brain growing out of control.
+Brain tumors (also called brain cancer) are caused by cells in the brain growing out of control.
 As the number of cells grows, they form into a tumor.
 There are many types of primary brain tumors (meaning they started in the brain) and they are named based on the type of cell in which they started.

-Brain tumors that have spread from another part of the body are called metastatic cancerand are actually not brain cancer, but whatever type of cancer they came from.
-For example, lung cancer that spreads to the brain is still lung cancer and will look like lung cancer cells under a microscopepe.
+Tumors that have spread to the brain from another part of the body are called brain metastasis.
+Metastatic cancer is not considered brain cancer.
+The cancer type is based on the primary cancer (where the cancer came from).
+For example, lung cancer that spreads to the brain is still lung cancer and will look like lung cancer cells under a microscope.

 Risk Factors

-Risk factors for brain tumors include exposure to radiation, either from treatment for disease or from atomic bomb exposure, and certain hereditary disorders, including neurofibromatosis types 1 and 2, von Hippel-Lindau disease, and tuberous sclerosis.
+Risk factors for brain tumors include radiation exposure, either from treatment for disease or from atomic bomb exposure, and certain hereditary disorders, including neurofibromatosis types 1 and 2, von Hippel-Lindau disease, and tuberous sclerosis.

 Screening